-A tourbillon is a horological complication whose primary purpose is to reduce the effect of gravity on the functioning of amechanical watch.
-By reducing the effect of gravity on the movement of a mechanical watch, the latter becomes more precise.
+A tourbillon is a watch complication whose primary purpose is to reduce the effect of gravity on the operation of a mechanical watch.
+By reducing the effect of gravity on the movement of a mechanical watch, the watch becomes more accurate.

-This shift was caused by the earth gravity.
-Indeed at that time the watches were pocket watches, which were worn in a pocket and therefore were systematically in a vertical position.
-Thus the balance and the hairspring, also called regulating organs of a watch, were, under the effect of gravity, more attracted to the ground, and the oscillation effected by the balance was no longer as regular.
+- The tourbillon is a complication that originated when Abraham-Louis Breguet noticed at the end of the 18th century that the mechanical watches of his time were systematically running ahead or behind.
+This delay was caused by the earth's gravity.
+Indeed, at that time, watches were pocket watches, which were carried in a pocket and therefore were systematically in a vertical position.
+Thus the balance and the balance-spring, also called regulating organs of a watch, were, under the effect of gravity, more attracted towards the ground, and the oscillation carried out by the balance was not as regular.

 - With Abraham Louis Breguet's first tourbillon, the idea was to allow the balance to oscillate not only in a vertical position but also at 360°, which would compensate for the phenomenon of gravity.
 In 1801, he filed a patent for the first tourbillon, but this technical feat was not revealed to the general public until 1806.
 The tourbillon of a mechanical watch is a cage containing the balance wheel, the balance spring and the escapement system.
 This cage turns on itself and makes a complete rotation in one minute.